wikivitas/RTR105/README.md

 - `whereis <command name>` - to display a message about the location of the source files
 - `nano`  - to open the Nano notepad

+**Environmental variables**

+- `$PATH` - is an environmental variable ithat tells the shell which directories to search for executable files in response to commands issued by a user.

 ### 23.09.2020

 #### **Skriptu rakstīšana**